Case Studies

 Design Philosophy

-This system was intentionally built as a spatial-first, cross-sectional modeling platform, prioritizing where a store is over when it opens.
-Architectural choices favored interpretability, reproducibility, and operational scalability over purely academic modeling approaches, ensuring the solution could be trusted and adopted by real estate and finance leadership at enterprise scale.
+Built as a spatial-first, cross-sectional modelling platform prioritising interpretability, reproducibility, and operational scalability.
+Architectural choices ensured the solution could be trusted and adopted by real estate and finance leadership at enterprise scale.

 ➡️ Read full case study →